Gavin Newsom: Governor of California (2019–present)

-On September 14, 2021, the recall election was held, with only 38% voting to recall Newsom, failing to remove him from office.

-2022

-In 2022, Newsom was elected to a second term, defeating Republican state senator Brian Dahle.
+A CalMatters analysis published in 2019 found Newsom's political positions to be more moderate than those of almost every Democratic state legislator in California.

 Appointments

-After U.S. Senator Kamala Harris was elected vice president of the United States in the 2020 presidential election, Newsom appointed Secretary of State of California Alex Padilla to succeed her as California's junior U.S. senator.
+After U.S. Senator Kamala Harris was elected vice president of the United States in the 2020 U.S. presidential election, Newsom appointed Secretary of State of California Alex Padilla to succeed her as California's junior U.S. senator.
 To replace Padilla as secretary of state, Newsom appointed Assemblywoman Shirley Weber.
 After the U.S. Senate confirmed Xavier Becerra as U.S. Secretary of Health and Human Services, Newsom appointed Rob Bonta Attorney General of California.
 In an interview with Joy Reid, Newsom was asked whether he would appoint a Black woman to replace Dianne Feinstein if she were to retire from the Senate or die before her term ended in 2024; Newsom replied that he would.
+Feinstein died in September 2023, and Newsom faced pressure to quickly appoint a successor.
+He fulfilled his promise and appointed Laphonza Butler to the seat.